harryhope/hooked-on-redux/README.md

 }
 ```

-Now, whenever you use the `setCount` function you defined, it will immutably update the redux store to look like:
+Now, whenever you use the `setCount` function you defined, it will immutably update the Redux store to look like:
 ```js
 {
   app: {